grealmkids/bigezolite/FEATURES.md

 ### Individual Fees Reminders

 **Access**: From Fees modal → Click "📧 Send Reminder" on any fee record row

+**Message Structure (Updated)**:
+- “Dear parent of {Student}, Paid UGX X out of UGX Y for {FeeName|School Fees}.
+Please pay Balance UGX Z before DD-MMM-YYYY.
+Thank you.
+RSVP: {RSVP} -{School}: Term T, YYYY”
+- FeeName is read from the fee record’s fees_to_track linkage; defaults to “School Fees” when not present

 **Flow**:
 1. Click "Send Reminder" button on fee record